kaziasifjawwad/java_exercise/java_collection_framework/README.md

 >There might be some case when two value have the same index number.
 For example, 15 and 35 have the same index number 5 .
 In this case , if index number 5 is empty, we will simply insert in this empty space.
-However, if the calculated index is not empty, we need to insert the element in nearest available space.
+However, if the calculated index is not empty, we need to insert the element in the nearest available space.
 In this case , if we insert 15 at index 5 and then try to insert 35, we have to insert at index number 6 since it is the nearest available space.